 Lawsuits against the medical field are something you hear about quite frequently.
 You hear about it from ads talking about legal compensation for failed medical implants to news stories about doctors who are sued for completing a procedure improperly.
 As a doctor, even if you work for a hospital, you may not be fully covered in a lawsuit.
 So it’s important to look into medical malpractice insurance.
-Below we’ll cover who should have it, how much it costs, and where you can find it.
+Below we cover who should have it, how much it costs, the 7 best medical malpractice insurance companies.

 - What is Medical Malpractice Insurance?

 - When Do Doctors Need Malpractice Insurance?

 - How Much Does Medical Malpractice Insurance Cost?

 - Does Medical Malpractice Insurance Cover Other Medical Professionals like Nurses, Dentists, Pharmacists, Physical Therapists, Psychologists, and Optometrists, etc.?

 - Medical malpractice insurance in selected states: New Jersey, Pennsylvania, Maryland, South Carolina, Texas, Ohio, Michigan, Colorado, California, and Florida.

 The Best 7 Providers of Medical Malpractice Insurance

 Since medical malpractice insurance is so complex, you have a few options for how to go about finding it.
 You can go directly through a company the specializes in this type of professional liability insurance.
 It might also make sense to go through a brokerage firm that specializes in finding and comparing policies for you.
 You can also find medical malpractice insurance through major insurers that have partnerships in the malpractice industry.